 Veloz Settlers in United States in the 20th Century

-- Jose Veloz, aged 20, who emigrated to the United States from Havana, Cuba, in 1907
+- Jose Veloz, aged 20, who immigrated to the United States from Havana, Cuba, in 1907

 - Nicolas Veloz, aged 29, who landed in America from Caracus, Venezuela, in 1909

-- Nicoles Veloz, aged 53, who emigrated to America from Caracas, Venequela, in 1909
+- Nicoles Veloz, aged 53, who immigrated to America from Caracas, Venequela, in 1909

 - Rafael Veloz, aged 24, who landed in America, in 1910

-- Higinio Veloz, aged 56, who emigrated to the United States, in 1910
+- Higinio Veloz, aged 56, who immigrated to the United States, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)